jvverde/MarpaX-xPathLike/README.md

 It looks for data-structures which match the pQuery expression and returns a list of matched data-structures.

-The pQuery sintax is very similar to the xpath but with some exceptions.
-The square brackets '\[\]' are used to indexes arrays unlike xpath where they are used to specify predicates.

-To specify filters (predicates in xpath nomenclature) pQuery uses curly brackets '{}'

-However, pQuery does not cast anything, so is impossible to compare string expressions with mumeric expressions or using numeric operatores.
-If a function returns a string it mus be compared with string operatores against another string expression, ex:
+Currently, pQuery does not cast anything, so is impossible to compare string expressions with mumeric expressions or using numeric operatores.
+If a function returns a string it must be compared with string operators against another string expression, ex: \*\[name() eq "keyname"\].
-\*{name() eq "keyname"}.

 Like xpath it is possible to deal with any logical or arithmetic expressions, ex: \*{count(a) == count(c) / 2 \* (1 + count(b)) or d}